How To Build A Weekend Reset Routine That Refreshes Your Mind and Boost Productivity.

 Why Your Weekends Matter -

-Weekends are often seen as a time to enjoy yourself, like relaxing, catching up on sleep, or even going out and having fun.
+Weekends are often seen as a time to unwind, catch up on sleep, or go out and have fun.
 As they should be.
-But it could also be the best time for making the rest of your week run smoothly.
+However, it could also be the best time to make the rest of your week run smoothly.
 A routine for weekend resets isn't about turning your Saturday into a workday; it's about dedicating a small block of time to prepare your home, schedule, and mindset so you start your Monday like it's a Friday.

 1. Choose a Dedicated Reset Day

 Your weekend reset doesn't have to take up your whole day.
 In fact, 1-2 focused hours are enough.
 The key is consistently doing it.
-Choose a time like early morning Saturday, after breakfast, it's when most people have downtime.
-But by doing this at the same time each week, it becomes embedded in your head as a habit rather than a chore.
+Choose a time, such as early Saturday morning, after breakfast, when most people have downtime.
+However, by doing this at the same time each week, it becomes ingrained in your routine as a habit rather than a chore.

 image of living room being decluttered